JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 she visited, and she got very angry with me.
 She didn't see the difference between watching yourself and being watched."

-Lawrence nodded.
+Batman nodded.
 "Well, that's true enough.
 We don't draw a really sharp distinction.
 We all get to see one another's stats.
 It keeps us honest."

 "That's fine, if you have the choice.
 But --" He broke off, looking self-conscious.
-Lawrence reminded himself that they were on a public street, the cameras on them, people passing by.
+Batman reminded himself that they were on a public street, the cameras on them, people passing by.
 Was one of them a snitch?
 The Securitat had talked about putting him away for a month, just for logging them.
 They could watch him all they wanted, but he couldn't look at them.